Measure and Probability on General Spaces

 Any given measurable space (X, \mathcal{X}) can be equipped with infinitely many measures and probability distributions.
 Some of these objects, however, are more useful in applied practice than others.

-This section will introduce two measures that encode distinct notions of uniformity that are applicable to different types of ambient spaces.
-In the following chapters we will see how the properties of these uniform measures make them particularly useful in practical applications of probability theory.
+This section will introduce two measures that encode distinct notions of uniformity, each of which is applicable to different types of ambient spaces.
+In the following chapters, we will see how the properties of these uniform measures make them particularly useful in practical applications of probability theory.

 5.1 The Counting Measure On Discrete Measurable Spaces

-For example on any countable measure space (X, 2^{X}) a natural collection of subsets to consider are the atomic subsets.
-Because in this case the measure allocated to these subsets completely specifies the allocations to every other subset we can fully define a uniform measure by a enforcing the same allocation to each element.
+On any countable measure space (X, 2^{X}), for instance, a natural collection of subsets to consider are the atomic subsets.
+Because in this case the measure allocated to these subsets completely specifies the allocations to every other subset, we can fully define a uniform measure by a enforcing the same allocation to each element.
 This results in a constant mass function (Figure 6).

 An immediate consequence of these derived allocations is that any subset with the same number of elements will receive the same allocation.
 Uniformity over the individual elements induces uniformity over other subsets as well.

 Counting measures are not the only uniform measures that we could define over a countable ambient set.
-More generally we can define a uniform measure by allocating any positive real number c \in \mathbb{R}^{+} to each element, \kappa(\{ x \}) = c.
-That said these other uniform measures are somewhat redundant in the sense that their allocations can be recovered by scaling the corresponding counting measure allocations, \kappa ( \mathsf{x} ) = c \cdot \chi ( \mathsf{x} ).
+More generally, we can define a uniform measure by allocating any positive real number c \in \mathbb{R}^{+} to each element, \kappa(\{ x \}) = c.
+That said ,these other uniform measures are somewhat redundant in the sense that their allocations can always be recovered by scaling the corresponding counting measure allocations, \kappa ( \mathsf{x} ) = c \cdot \chi ( \mathsf{x} ).

 One important feature of a counting measure, indeed any uniform measure, is that every subset except the empty set receives a non-zero allocation.
-That is to say that the empty set is the only \chi-null subset.
+That is to say, the empty set is the only \chi-null subset.

 5.2 The Lebesgue Measure On Real Lines

-Unfortunately on uncountable spaces element-wise allocations do not completely define measures.
-In order to generalize any notion of uniform measure we have to specify a larger class of measurable subsets that should receive equal allocations.
+Unfortunately, on uncountable spaces element-wise allocations do not completely define measures.
+In order to define any consistent notion of uniform measure, we have to specify a larger class of measurable subsets that should receive equal allocations.

 An uncountable set alone, however, offers no criteria for preferring any collection of subsets to any other, and hence no criteria for defining a consistent notion of uniform measure.
 Additional structure on X, however, may be able to break this ambiguity.